defano/wyldcard/README.md

 `contents`    | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
 For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
 This value could be retrieved with `get the contents of button id 0`.
 `enabled`     | Returns or sets whether the button or field is enabled.
 When disabled, the part appears "grayed out".
 Note that disabled parts continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
 May also be set with the `enable` and `disable` commands.
 `height`      | Returns or sets the height of the part (in pixels) `id`          | Returns the part's ID.
-Each part (except the stack) has a globally unique ID that is assigned by HyperCard at creation.
-This value cannot be set.
+Each part has a globally unique ID that is assigned by HyperCard at creation and cannot be changed.
 `left`        | Returns or sets the left-most border of the part's location, moving the part horizontally but not affecting its width.
 `location`    | Returns or sets the center point of the part.
 Also available as the `loc` property.
 `name`        | Returns or sets the script-addressable name of the part (on buttons, this value determines the label or text that appears drawn on the button)